The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

-\begin{proof} We begin by noting that $X$ is of finite type over $S$~\cite[Thm.~6.3.3]{alper-adequate}.
+\begin{proof} By \cite[Thm.~6.3.3]{alper-adequate}, $X$ is of finite type over $S$.
 We can thus replace $S$ with $X$.
 If $\pi$ is a good moduli space, then every closed point has linearly reductive stabilizer~\cite[Prop.~12.14]{alper-good}.
 For the converse, we need to prove that $\pi_*$ is exact.
-This can be verified after replacing $X=S$ with the completion at every closed point.
+This can be verified after replacing $S$ with the completion at every closed point (since adequate moduli spaces commute with flat base change).
 We may thus assume that $X=S$ is a complete local scheme.
+Since $\pi$ is an adequate moduli space, $\cX$ has a unique closed point and we let $\cZ \hookrightarrow \cX$ be the corresponding closed immersion.